crossplane-contrib/provider-aws/CODE_GENERATION.md

 ### Late Initialization

-Late initialization means that if user doesn't have a desired value for a field and provider chooses a default, we need to fetch that value from provider and assign it to the corresponding field in `spec`.
+Late initialization means that if a user doesn't have a desired value for a field and provider chooses a default, we need to fetch that value from provider and assign it to the corresponding field in `spec`.
 You can take a look at [`RDSInstance`](https://github.com/crossplane/provider-aws/blob/087f587/pkg/clients/rds/rds.go#L368) example to see how it looks like but in most cases, we have much less fields so